umaruu123/Laravel-Test/README.md

 This project is a User Management System built with Laravel and MySQL.
 It includes basic CRUD operations for user management and a RESTful API that allows for the creation, reading, updating, and deletion of users.

+## Known Issues and Unfinished Features

+- **Advanced Features**:
+  - I have attempted to implement request validation using **Laravel Form Requests**, but there might be some issues with the current validation setup.
+  - **API documentation using Swagger** was attempted but encountered some bugs.
+The documentation may not be fully functional at the moment.

+- **Excel Export**:
+  - This feature has not yet been implemented.

+Despite the challenges with the advanced features, I have successfully completed the majority of the required functionalities, including CRUD operations, user management, and the RESTful API for managing users.

 ## Project Setup

 Follow these steps to set up the project on your local machine: